-The function $state_e()$ is configured by declaring aggregate state variables for context e.
-The definition of a state variable in the enclosing context specifies three important pieces of information:
+The function $state{e}()$ is configured by declaring aggregate state variables for context e.
+The definition of a state variable in the enclosing context specifies three important pieces of information; namely, an aggregation function, freshness $L_e$ , and critical mass $N_e$ .

-- Aggregation function.
 Aggregation functions produce scalar values from sets of sensor readings.
-Several aggregation functions are provided in a library that can be extended by the programmer. - Freshness L_e .
-The freshness threshold tells the system how long sensor readings can be used before they are considered stale.
+Several aggregation functions are provided in a library that can be extended by the programmer.
+The freshness threshold, $L_e$ , tells the system how long sensor readings can be used before they are considered stale.
 Only readings taken within the prescribed freshness time are used to compute the value of an aggregate state variable.

-Critical mass N_e.
-The critical mass is an integer that denotes the minimum number of sensor nodes that should be involved in the aggregation for the returned value to be valid.
+The critical mass, $N_e$ , is an integer that denotes the minimum number of sensor nodes that should be involved in the aggregation for the returned value to be valid.
 Only readings produced within the freshness threshold can contribute to the critical mass threshold.

-Since freshness is decided at configuration time, nodes that join the group associated with a particular context label periodically send to the leader their measurements at a period $P_e = L_e - d$, where d is an estimate of maximum message delay and processing time within the group.
-This ensures that the results of aggregation are always based on sensor readings that are not older than L_e .
-The leader maintains approximate aggregate state by performing the aggregation function periodically on all the messages received within a sliding window of P_e time units.
-The state is tagged valid (using a valid flag) if more than N_e messages were received within the window.
+Since freshness is decided at configuration time, nodes that join the group associated with a particular context label periodically send to the leader their measurements at a period $P_e = L_e - d$ , where d is an estimate of maximum message delay and processing time within the group.
+This ensures that the results of aggregation are always based on sensor readings that are not older than $L_e$ .
+The leader maintains approximate aggregate state by performing the aggregation function periodically on all the messages received within a sliding window of $P_e$ time units.
+The state is tagged valid (using a valid flag) if more than $N_e$ messages were received within the window.
 The application code running on the leader, can perform asynchronous read operations on aggregate state variables, which return their current value and validity status.